Aliases for GP5 Gene

 GeneCards Summary for GP5 Gene

-GP5 (Glycoprotein V (Platelet)) is a Protein Coding gene.
-Diseases associated with GP5 include cervix uteri carcinoma in situ and gray platelet syndrome.
+GP5 (Glycoprotein V Platelet) is a Protein Coding gene.
+Diseases associated with GP5 include ureter inverted papilloma and ureter urothelial papilloma.
 Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade) and Response to elevated platelet cytosolic Ca2+.
 GO annotations related to this gene include collagen binding.
 An important paralog of this gene is LRRC15.

 UniProtKB/Swiss-Prot for GP5 Gene